Professor Deborah Lycett, PhD

 Biography

-Prof. Deborah Lycett RD PhD is the Director of the Research Institute of Health and Wellbeing, previously Director of the Centre for Intelligent Healthcare, lead for Behaviour and Implementation Science, and holds a personal chair in Religious Health Interventions and Dietetic Practice with an international reputation for investigating the application of the biopsychosocial-spiritual model of health to improve the lives of those living with dietary and nutrition-related conditions.
+Professor Deborah Lycett RD PhD is Associate Pro-Vice-Chancellor for Research Skills & Education, and Director of Health & Community Wellbeing Research at Coventry University.
+She was previously Director of Research Institute for Health and Wellbeing, Director of the Centre for Intelligent Healthcare, Professor and theme lead for Behaviour and Implementation Science, and Professor in Religious Health Interventions and Dietetic Practice.

 Her research explores whole-person approaches to chronic disease management.
 She has investigated tobacco addiction, obesity and diabetes with particular emphasis on the psychological and spiritual aspects of eating behaviour.
-She has introduced the concept of spiritual care into dietetic practice and continues to explore this.
-She is also interested to see more generally what the role of faith-based interventions is on health and well-being.
-Her research partnerships span the NHS, public health departments, commercial and private health providers, as well as the third sector.
-Professor Lycett leads a large and diverse team of staff and PhD students all working together to improve and support the well-being and life quality of individuals, from biobehavioural, psychological, social and spiritual perspectives, fit for a digital world.
-Her methodological expertise ranges from randomised controlled trials to qualitative studies.
+She has introduced the concept of spiritual care into dietetic practice and explores the role of faith-based interventions is on health and well-being.

 Professor Lycett served for several years on the Education Board of the British Dietetic Association (BDA), and was Chair of the BDA Quality Standards Committee.
 She sits on the Scientific Committee for the European Institute for Religion, Spirituality and Health.
 She is a Fellow of the Association of Higher Education and has taught in medical and health science faculties.
 She has 20 years of clinical experience as a dietitian having worked for many years in the NHS and also privately, running her own Nutrition and Dietetic Consultancy.
 She has a PhD in Behavioural Medicine.